robinhedwards/SNES-to-NeoGeo/README.md

 The case is designed to fit a cable grip extracted from a UK mains plug (with 16mm spacing between the grip screws).

-I'll post the STL files for printing shortly - in the meantime please get in touch if you want a copy.
+The STL files are included here along with the source SCAD files if you need to make any tweaks to the design.

 ![Image](3dPrint.jpg?raw=true)